oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 ## Notes❗

 - **CORS**: Make sure to set the `credentials` option to `true` in your CORS configuration.
 This allows cookies to be sent with cross-origin requests.
+- **Express and NestJS Exports**: The package exports handleX functions for Express and NestJS.
+They work on a cookie-based session only.
+If you want to use bearer tokens, you need to implement your own logic using the core package.
 - **TSConfig**: Make sure you set the `module` is not `commonjs` in your `tsconfig.json`.
 Our recommendation is to set `module` to `node16` and `target` to `es6`.
+- **NestJS**: The package uses the `express` instance of NestJS, so make sure to use the `express` instance for the package to work, or use the core utilities.
 - **Frontend Cookies** - Make sure to include credentials with every request from the frontend to the backend.

 ```typescript